Search for celebrities on Ancestry.com!David Joe Kincheloe

 Dorothy E. White, 77, was born in Pittsburg, Kan.
 She worked as a clerk at McClellan Air Force Base during World War II.

-Mrs. White was married to Jesse W. White on Jan.
+Mrs. White was marriage to Jesse W. White on Jan.
 11, 1944, in Marfa, Texas, and was a homemaker for her husband and daughter for 33 years.
 She was a resident of Paradise for fourteen years.

 Mrs. White loved painting and ceramics, growing roses and enjoyed her church life.
 She was a member of Rebekahs in Paradise, Eastern Star in Antelope, and a 60-year member of Grange No. 161.